zombiesbyte/exibeo/docs/readme.txt

 	i.e. /myImage.JPG >> /thumbs/myImage.jpg will not match

-	In this case you need to use something like ren *.jpg *.JPG in windows command line within the thumbs directory or similar for linux
+	In this case you need to use something like ren *.jpg *.JPG in windows command line within the thumbs directory or similar for Linux

 Q:	What movie types can I include in my 'movies' folder?